 Unfortunately, not all brands include this attachment, which is a bummer.

-These are the popular massage gun attachments we’ve seen with most guns and believe are must-haves.
+These are the popular massage gun attachments we’ve seen with most percussion massage guns and believe are must-haves.

-When it comes to the build and material, manufacturers take different approaches.
-You can expect some of the attachments to be made of silicone, Eva foam, hard plastic, and more.
+When it comes to the build and material for percussion massager heads, manufacturers take different approaches.
+You can expect some of the attachments for massage gun to be made of silicone, Eva foam, hard plastic, and more.

-How to Use Massage Gun Attachments – General Rules
+How to Use Massage Gun Attachments – Guide Lines

-Before we start discussing specific body parts, let’s go over some general rules on how to use attachments:
+Before we start discussing specific body parts, let’s go over some general rules on how to use massage gun attachments:

-• Turn on your massage gun with the right attachment plugged in and set it to medium speed.
+Turn on your massage gun with the proper attachment plugged in and set it to medium speed.

-• Experiment with different attachments as you get to know them better.
+Experiment with different attachments as you become more familiar with them.

-Here’s the list summarizing which attachments are best suited for massaging various body parts, along with the recommended Theragun attachments and instructions on how to use them.
+Here’s the list summarizing which percussion massager attachments are best suited for massaging various body parts, along with the recommended Theragun massage heads and instructions on how to use them.

 Best Suited Attachment: